SSWConsulting/SSW.TinaCMS.LandingKit/README.md

 #### Previewing Components

+- build the project and install all dependencies at the root of the project by running `pnpm build` and then `pnpm i`
 - run the following at the root of the project `pnpm link --global`
 - navigate to the root of the test project `cd tina-starter`
 - link test project with the component package by running `pnpm link --global ssw-tinacms-landingkit`